r4yfon/FreshSavings/README.md

 # Description

 ## Vue
 We used `VUE3 cli` for this project.
+This allowed us to customize configuration.
+[Configuration Reference](https://cli.vuejs.org/config/).

 Most notable portions included the use of
 - VUE Routers

 We created `components` that were reused in various places and imported them where needed to streamline the application.
 Such components include NavBar and Footer.

 ## Bootstrap & CSS
 We made use of the `12-point grid system` to help make our application responsive.
 We utilised Bootstrap features like `modal`, `accordian panel` and we styled our webite using CSS and icons.
 We took ideas for our marketplace design from exisiting HTML templates such as [this](https://startbootstrap.com/template/shop-homepage).

+# API used
+We incoporated [GoogleMaps API](https://developers.google.com/maps) into the project.

 # Beyond the Lab

 ## Github
 We created a `repo` and used it for version control and collaboration.

 ## Pinia and localStorage
 We used `VUE's` offical state management library `Pinia` for global state management across our application.
 We also incorporated browser's `localStorage` where appropriate.

 This allowed us to persist information when routing through different views and through refresh.

 ## AWS RDS and MySQL
 We used `Amazons RDS` as a managed relational database service for the `MySQL` server.
 It allowed us to operate and scale the database on cloud.

 ## Animation Libraries
 We used `Lottiefiles` to incorporate lightweight SVG animation files.

 # Project setup